-820.1.
+- 820.1.
 Where shipment approvals are required, such approvals must cover the entire movement of a consignment from origin to destination.
-If the consignment crosses a national border the shipment approval must be multilateral, i.e. the shipment must be approved by the competent authority of the country in which the shipment originates and by the competent authorities of all the countries through or into which the consignment is transported.
-The purpose of the requirement of multilateral approval is to enable the competent authorities concerned to judge the need for any special controls to be applied during transport.
+If the consignment crosses a national border the shipment approval must be multilateral (i.e. the shipment must be approved by the competent authority of the country in which the shipment originates, and by the competent authorities of all the countries through or into which the consignment is transported).
+The purpose of the requirement of multilateral approval is to enable the competent authorities concerned to judge the need for any special controls to be applied during transport. - 820.2.

-820.2.
 Each requirement in para.
 820 should be applied separately.
-For example, a consignment of a vented Type B(M) package containing fissile material may need a shipment approval according to both paras 820(a) and 820(c).
+For example, a consignment of a vented Type B(M) package containing fissile material may need a shipment approval according to both paras 820(a) and 820(c). - 820.3.

-820.3.
 The need to apply para.
-820 is governed by the actual contents of the package to be transported.
-For example, when a Type B(M) packaging, for which the package design approval certificate gives the permitted contents as Co-60 limited to 1600 TBq, is used for shipment of only 400 TBq Co-60, no shipment approval is required since 400 TBq is less than 1000 TBq.
+820 is governed by the actual content of the package to be transported.
+For example, when a Type B(M) packaging, for which the package design approval certificate gives the permitted contents as Co-60 limited to 1600 TBq, is used for shipment of only 400 TBq Co-60, no shipment approval is required since 400 TBq is less than 1000 TBq. - 820.4.
+The intention of para.
+820(c) is for the shipment approval requirements to apply only to those cases where the sum of CSI in a hold, compartment or defined deck area of a seagoing vessel exceeds 50, and not to apply for the total vessel.
+This is because the 6 m separation requirement applies, and the hold, compartment or defined deck area may be considered as separate conveyances.

-821.1.
-According to paras 802(a)(iv)-(vi) package design approvals are required for defined package designs.
+- 821.1.
+According to paras 802(a)(iii)-(vi) package design approvals are required for defined package designs.
 Some of those packages may be transported without additional shipment approval, while for others such approval is required (see para.
 820).
 In some cases, an additional shipment approval is required because operational or other controls may be necessary and those controls may be dependent on the actual package contents.
 In situations where the need for controls during shipment can be determined at the design review and approval stage, the need to review single shipments does not exist.
-In such cases the package design and shipment approvals may be combined into one approval document.

-821.2.
-The Regulations conceptually differentiate between design approvals and shipment approvals.
+In such cases the package design and shipment approvals may be combined into one approval document. - 821.2.
+The Transport Regulations conceptually differentiate between design approvals and shipment approvals.
 A shipment approval may be incorporated into the corresponding design approval certificate, and if this is done care should be exercised to clearly define the dual nature of the approval certificate and to apply the proper type codes.
 For type codes see para.
 828.